IwanGhost/myLoadsheddingApp/README.md

   ```bash
   pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
   ```
-- Create a folder on your PC where you would like to run everything from
 - Download and run Quickstart_Setup.py from within the folder you just created
   - Make sure the credentials.json file is also within the folder you just created
   - This will make sure you get a token.pickle file, also just make sure you have one, after running it, and make sure the file name is token.pickle